zcgzcgzcg1/WSDM2023_Knowledge_NLP_Tutorial/README.md

 3. Live Stream on Zoom: [\[Join stream\]](https://zoom.us/j/93670940327?pwd=aVArWW9XNVZWNmpwYUdXUS9uV3AvZz09#success)

+## Tutorial Abstract
+Knowledge in NLP has been a rising trend especially after the advent of large scale pre-trained models.
+NLP models with attention to knowledge can i) access unlimited amount of external information; ii) delegate the task of storing knowledge from its parameter space to knowledge sources; iii) obtain up-to-date information; iv) make prediction results more explainable via selected knowledge.
+In this tutorial, we will introduce the key steps in integrating knowledge into NLP, including knowledge grounding from text, knowledge representation and fusing.
+We will also introduce recent state-of-the-art applications in fusing knowledge into language understanding, language generation and commonsense reasoning.

 ## Reference
-Our tutorial has been published in WSDM'23 proceedings [\[Link\]](https://dl.acm.org/doi/10.1145/3539597.3572720) To cite our tutorial, please use the following paper information:
+Our tutorial has been published in WSDM'23 proceedings [\[Link\]](https://dl.acm.org/doi/10.1145/3539597.3572720)

+To cite our tutorial, please use the following paper information:
 ```
 @inproceedings{10.1145/3539597.3572720,